-- When Settings app opens, navigate to Update & security section.
+- When the Settings app opens, navigate to the Update & security section.

 After downloading the latest updates, the problem should be resolved and the keyboard shortcut should start working again.

 If Ctrl Alt Del shortcut doesn’t work, the problem might be your keyboard.
 To check if your keyboard is the problem, we advise you to connect it to a different PC.
-In addition, you can try using a different keyboard on your PC and check if it works.
+Also, you can try using a different keyboard on your PC and check if it works.

-- Navigate to Services tab, check Hide all Microsoft services and click on Disable all button.
+- Navigate to Services tab, check the Hide all Microsoft services box and click on Disable all button.

 - Now navigate to the Startup tab and click on Open Task Manager.

-- List of all startup applications will now appear.
-Right click the first entry on the list and choose Disable from the menu.
+- A list of all startup applications will now appear.
+Right-click the first entry on the list and choose Disable from the menu.
 Repeat this step until you disable all startup apps.

 - Now go back to System Configuration window and click on Apply and OK.